robstarbuck/content.robstarbuck.uk/count-to-1023-on-two-hands/index.md

 # 1023 on two hands

-__If you can accept that ten binary digits `1111111111` represents 1023 in decimal, we can of course use our ten fingers to represent any number counting upto it.__
+__If you can accept that ten binary digits `1111111111` represents 1023 in decimal, we can of course use our ten fingers to represent any number counting up to it.__

 {{< iframe "https://robstarbuck.github.io/finbin/" "Finger Binary" >}}